protontypes/open-sustainable-technology/README.md

 - [RTC-Tools](https://gitlab.com/deltares/rtc-tools) - a toolbox for control and optimization of water systems.
 - [EPANET](https://github.com/OpenWaterAnalytics/EPANET) - The Water Distribution System Hydraulic and Water Quality Analysis Toolkit.
 - [pyswmm](https://github.com/OpenWaterAnalytics/pyswmm) - Python Wrapper for Stormwater Management Model
+- [SELEN](https://github.com/geodynamics/selen) - an open-source Fortran code for the numerical solution of the Sea Level Equation (SLE) for a spherical, layered, rotating earth with viscoelastic rheology.

 ### Soil